How Do I Monitor the Temperature of My Pool or Hot Tub On a PROA7PLUS?

 You can monitor the temperature of your poor or hot tub on a PROA7PLUS by integrating a digital programmable temperature sensor with the system.
 This will require a compatible wireless transmitter like a Honeywell PROSIXCT.
 Compatible waterproof probes for the sensor will also be needed.

 Monitoring pool or hot tub water temperature using an alarm system requires a somewhat intricate setup.
 A digital temperature sensor that allows the user to set custom high-low temperature limits is essential to accomplishing this.
 One such sensor that makes this possible is the Winland EA400.
 Other digital temperature sensors may also work, but the Winland EA400 is the recommended model for those buying their equipment from Alarm Grid.
-If you are proceeding with the Winland EA400, refer to its installation manual here.
+If you are proceeding with the Winland EA400, refer to its installation manual here or this helpful FAQ.

 This equipment requires two (2) waterproof probes that are inserted into the water to continuously monitor the temperature.
 If you are wondering why two probes are required, it's because one is used for low-temp triggers, and the other is used for high-temp triggers The Winland EA400 does not come with any probes included, so you will need to buy your own compatible probes, such as the Winland TEMP-L-W, for the job.
 It's perfectly fine to use two probes of the same model.
 If you are using a different temperature sensor, then find out if it comes with waterproof probes, and buy compatible probes if necessary.
 Also remember that while the probe may be waterproof, the digital temperature sensor will most likely not enjoy that same luxury.
 Make sure to install the sensor in a location that is protected against the weather, such as inside a pool house or underneath a cover of some kind.